yangtq11/rumor/README.md

   IV.one_hot_class which use binary classifier to train the data
   V. lstm which train a neural network

-5.rumor_chinese.csv and rumor_chinese_keword.csv are the orignal data I collected using UTF-8 coding
+5. rumor_chinese.csv and rumor_chinese_keword.csv are the orignal data I collected using UTF-8 coding

 6. other files includes some data trained by lstm work.